 Yes.
 Please see our cold brew page for instructions on how to make cold brew style coffee with AeroPress coffee makers.

 Other AeroPress Brewing Methods

-The instructions provided with the AeroPress and also available to download from this website describe a starting point from which users can deviate if they wish.
+The instructions provided with the AeroPress Original and the AeroPress Go and also available to download from this website describe a starting point from which users can deviate if they wish.
 The taste of brewed coffee is affected by all the variables in the brewing process.
-When using an AeroPress the user selects the water temperature, the brew time, the coffee to water ratio, etc. The AeroPress enables the user to control all the brewing process variables and thereby brew a particular coffee with a desired brewing recipe.
+When using an AeroPress the user selects the water temperature, the brew time, the coffee to water ratio, etc. AeroPress enables the user to control all the brewing process variables and thereby brew a particular coffee with a desired brewing recipe.
 Taste is personal.
 There is no right answer to the question of how to brew a particular coffee and there is certainly no right answer for how to brew all coffees.
 With that said, we think the method described in the instructions is a good one for most coffees.

 People who use the inverted method do so to prevent premature drip-through of their coffee and to give them complete control over usually longer steep times.
 If you want to use a long steep time, we recommend using the normal method but insert the seal on the end of the plunger a half inch or so into the top of the chamber to stop drip-through while waiting for your longer steep time.
 The seal stops drip-through just like putting your finger on the top of a straw stops dripping out of the bottom of a straw.
 We think shorter steep times brew better tasting coffee but taste is certainly personal and people should brew their coffee the way it tastes best to them.
 Be advised that we recommend against using the inverted method because it is less stable and therefore prone to tipping over and exposing the user to hot liquid.